Sethayan/India_Health_Data_Analysis/README.md

 1. Clone this repository or download the source code.
 2. Navigate to the project directory.
-3. Turn on virtual environment.
+3. Creaate and Turn on virtual environment.
 3. Install the required packages inside virtual environment:
    ```bash
    pip install -r requirements.txt